QuantEcon/lecture-python-intro/in-work/lp_intro.md

 # Objective function: 3x_1 + 4x_2
 solver.Maximize(3 * x1 + 4 * x2)
 ```

+Once we solve the problem, we can check whether the solver was successful in solving the problem using it's status.
+If it's successful, then the status will be equal to `pywraplp.Solver.OPTIMAL`.

 ```{code-cell} ipython3
 # Solve the system.